If you’re thinking of using long-short mutual funds as part of your investment strategy, you may want to think again.

 When you invest in a stock, this is usually a risk worth taking.
-You could lose $100, but your investment return can literally be infinity.
+You could lose $100, but your investment return can be infinite.

 Investing in stocks traditionally is known as going “long” on a stock.
 This is the “long” portion of the long-short mutual fund.

 When you short a stock, you now have limited upside potential and infinite downside.
 That’s not a very attractive investment.
-Let’s use an example to drive this point home:
+Let’s use an example:

 Larry shorts the stock of COMPANY A. Since COMPANY A goes bankrupt, Larry gets $100.